DatabricksFactory/databricks-migration/README.md

 ## Post Deployment

-The **deployClusterNotebook.ps1** script is used to deploy a Cluster and a Notebook in the Databricks Workspace .
+The **InfrastructurePlaneDeployment.ps1** script is used to deploy a **Cluster** in the Databricks Workspace .
 It takes the following parameters:

  * $RG_NAME - Resource Group Name containing the Databricks Workspace.
  * $REGION - Resource Group Region